gruntwork-io/docs/docs/reference/services/landing-zone/aws-root-account-baseline-wrapper.md

 * [**`config_num_days_after_which_delete_log_data`**](#config_num_days_after_which_delete_log_data) &mdash; After this number of days, log files should be deleted from S3.
 Enter 0 to never delete log data.

-<a name="config_opt_in_regions" className="snap-top"></a>

-* [**`config_opt_in_regions`**](#config_opt_in_regions) &mdash; Creates resources in the specified regions.
-The best practice is to enable AWS Config in all enabled regions in your AWS account.
-This variable must NOT be set to null or empty.
-Otherwise, we won't know which regions to use and authenticate to, and may use some not enabled in your AWS account (e.g., GovCloud, China, etc).
-To get the list of regions enabled in your AWS account, you can use the AWS CLI: aws ec2 describe-regions.

 <a name="config_s3_bucket_kms_key_arn" className="snap-top"></a>

 * [**`config_s3_bucket_kms_key_arn`**](#config_s3_bucket_kms_key_arn) &mdash; Optional KMS key (in logs account) to use for encrypting S3 objects on the AWS Config bucket, when the S3 bucket is created within this module [`(var.config_should_create_s3_bucket`](#(var.config_should_create_s3_bucket) is true).
 For encrypting S3 objects on delivery for an externally managed S3 bucket, refer to the [`config_delivery_channel_kms_key_arn`](#config_delivery_channel_kms_key_arn) input variable.
 If null, data in S3 will be encrypted using the default aws/s3 key.
 If provided, the key policy of the provided key must permit the IAM role used by AWS Config.
 See https://docs.aws.amazon.com/sns/latest/dg/sns-key-management.html.
 Note that the KMS key must reside in the global recorder region (as configured by [`aws_region`](#aws_region)).